SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 **Important Update:** The length of the article must be quite long for the tags to be clickable, on the blog page.

+**VERY IMPORTANT NOTE:**

+Remember not to arbitrarily change the file structure nor names of folders.
+It can immediately cause chaos because there are many file paths that are dependent on this current structure.

 # How to Build the Site
 Building the site with jekyll is done everytime I want to see the changes I made to the blog.
 Every time I open the project, I must first export the 'gems' that are located in my local machine: